 If you applied for a Winter term exchange, expect a response by November.

 Your application to the host school is only valid for the term to which you were nominated.
-If you wish to delay your exchange you will be required to submit a new request for exchange.
-If you wish to extend your stay, you will be required to seek approval from both McGill and your host school.
+If you wish to delay or extend your exchange you will be required to submit a new request for exchange.

 The host school will usually contact you directly with a response.
 Inform Service Point of the host school’s decision as soon as possible after you receive it.
 If you are not accepted by the host school (this happens very rarely), we can put you in contact with another host school.